padeir0/pao/docs/spec.md

 ### Types

+IML is dinamically typed, but a global type inference algorithm may be used to find bugs.
-IML is dynamically typed, with only a few types visible to the user, these types are defined by the following predicates:
+There are only a few types visible to the user, these types are defined by the following predicates:

 ```